Miguel619/AI_Work/Unix-Python-AutoGrader/README.md

 The following files were workeded on.
 - [x] Addition : returns a + b

+- [x] BuyLotsOfFruit : Add a buyLotsOfFruit(orderList) function to buyLotsOfFruit.py which takes a list of (fruit,pound) tuples and returns the cost of your list.

-- [x] BuyLotsOfFruit : multiply the cost of each item in order by pounds ordered
+`Multiply the cost of each item in order by pounds ordered`

 - [x] shopSmart : Fill in the function shopSmart(orders,shops) in shopSmart.py, which takes an orderList (like the kind passed in to FruitShop.getPriceOfOrder) and a list of FruitShop and returns the FruitShop where your order costs the least amount in total.

 `Store the shops in a dictionary indexed by the total.`

+# All Test Passed
 ![Image of Passed Test](https://cdn.discordapp.com/attachments/755646618203848755/803789803908366416/unknown.png)